SeaLand was selected as a finalist in 5 categories!

 Working with Outreach360, SeaLanders delivered creative educational activities that engaged children’s active participation in learning about shipping and logistics, customer service, and sales.
 Through reciprocal visits to the children’s community and Sealand offices and container yard, the children are learning about life and career choices.
 A mentorship program is now in final design stages (with accompanying impact study) that will encourage children to stay in school and graduate high school well qualified to attend college or obtain gainful employment.

 SeaLand and partner Humanity & Hope United Foundation are supporting a pig business led by women with passion and vision in La Coroza, Honduras.
 Previously unemployed or marginally employed women from this small community are building this sustainable business, though trial and tribulation, to support their families and enrich their community.
-A formal study, soon to be published, has been completed that engaged SeaLanders in understanding the impact of the pig business on the women and on their communities.
+A formal case study has been completed that engaged SeaLanders in understanding the impact of the pig business on the women and their communities.

 SeaLanders are working with newly secured partner Projeto Arrastão to design a career preparation program for youth in Brazil.
 The program will prepare youth for the labour market, entrepreneurship, and assist them in building relationships and adopting work values such as respect, listening, understanding, caring.
 A formal study is in final design stages to accompany this partnership and understand the impact that it will have on youth and on SeaLanders.

-As a precursor to a long-term partnership in Quality Education in Peru, SeaLanders kicked off their work with Oli Foundation, in collaboration with Enseña Perú, to support a special project at Belaúnde Terry Elementary School (BTES).
-Located close to the Port, the school receives children from difficult backgrounds where suicide rates are high and loss and suffering is prevalent.
-SeaLanders supported the realization of a festive “Batucada” concert.
-Children from difficult backgrounds attending Belaúnde Terry Elementary School (BTES) worked effectively and efficiently with their peers to “light up” the community during the holidays.
+As a precursor to a long-term partnership in Quality Education in Peru, SeaLanders kicked off their work with Oli Foundation, in collaboration with Enseña Perú, to support the realization of a festive “Batucada” concert.
+Children from difficult backgrounds attending Belaúnde Terry Elementary School (BTES) worked effectively and efficiently with peers to “light up” the community during the holidays.
 SeaLanders are now supporting a leadership program at the school, where Enseña Perú is placing a trained and specialized professional to work with the children and help them reach their full potential and graduate the academic year.